ViniciussMelo/rentalx/README.md

 * When returning, the total rent must be calculated.
 * If the return time exceeds the expected delivery time, a fine will be charged proportional to the days of delay.
 * If there is a traffic ticket, it must be added to the total rental.
+* The user should be logged in to the application.